-Testing, type approval and certification solutions for most types of vehicles
+Testing, type approval and certification solutions for vehicles

 Vehicle emissions testing involves putting an automobile through a series of stringent assessments to discover its fuel efficiency and the amount of greenhouse gases it produces under different conditions according to global emissions requirements and standards.
 Depending on the technology and applicable regulatory requirements like WLTP and RDE, the tests themselves can vary.
 The vehicle emissions evaluation usually includes testing of overall engine efficiency performance, effectiveness of catalytic converters, particle traps and other emissions control devices, and the system’s response to alternative fuels.

 In recent years, there has been growing concern that results from on-road vehicle emissions testing in the ‘real world’ considerably differ from emissions test results conducted in the lab and that there are no universal standardized and harmonized emissions test procedures.
 Therefore, new emissions and fuel efficiency testing methods like RDE - real driving emissions test procedure and the Worldwide Harmonized Light Vehicles Test Procedures (WLTP) were introduces by the UN and EU to provide more transparent results.

 Watch our video to learn more about WLTP and RDE and how TÜV SÜD ensures harmonized emissions testing procedures within the global laboratory network to deliver consistent test results across various countries.